 In the early days, most residents farmed cotton or otherwise benefited from the industry.
 One of the first cotton factories, Lawrenceville Manufacturing Company, made goods for the Confederates, and when it burned during the Civil War, another was built to replace it.
 Corn, lumber, brick manufacturing, and livestock also fueled the rural economy.

 Lawrenceville's first public well was dug near the courthouse in 1871.
 The first power plant was built in 1903.
-And in 1951 the Lawrenceville Natural Gas Department was established.
+And in 1951 the Lawrenceville Natural Gas Department was created.
 The City eventually established its own wells and maintained City of Lawrenceville Water until 2020, when it sold the system to Gwinnett County.
-The Electric Department currently serves approximately 12,000 customers.
+The City of Lawrenceville Electric Department currently serves approximately 12,000 customers.
 The Natural Gas Department currently services more than 50,000 customers in Gwinnett, Walton and Rockdale Counties.

 As Atlanta boomed, the sleepy suburbs came alive.
 During the 1980s, Gwinnett repeatedly ranked first among the fastest growing counties in the United States.
 Consequently, Lawrenceville hustled and bustled alongside her sister cities.